ForkInABlender/get_importer/README.md

 # get_importer
-For when you want to keep your python code on the web as it runs from your localhost machines
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For when you want to keep your python code for the web as it would run from your localhost machines, or even in the browser on many machines.
+Whatever the use case may be, It is important to remember that setting it up this way means that it has no ``__file__`` attribute.
+So, you'll need to implement that so as to point it to the right place.
+This will reduce confusion and issues due to the module having no actual file but instead a module object handle because the actual file was loaded off of a github repository.